 - IPLC unlike IRU doesn't dictate the buyers to pay the cost of fiber upfront, IPLC is not a prepaid service

 - Leasing is very flexible (In terms of contract duration, speed option, etc.) but IRU can be very cost-effective

 - Indefeasible Right of Use based contract gives the purchaser the right to use some capacity on a telecommunications cable system, including the right to lease that capacity to someone else

-But is Indefeasible right of use based contract suitable for every company ?
-Why people don’t buy if it has a cost advantage ?
-Why bother with MPLS ?
+But is an Indefeasible right of use-based contract suitable for every company?
+Why people don't buy if it has a cost advantage?
+Why bother with MPLS?